N34ST3R/Dump/README.md

 ## What remains (not yet reversed)

 The instruction **operands** are still the obfuscated (pre-mutation) values.
-Three layers obscure them, and reversing each requires more than the static opcode map:

 1. **Polymorphic wrappers**
 2. **Static `Mutate` offsets**
 3. **Operand shuffling**